 Project Access

-The program has been a long-standing initiative supported by AAPA and the Physician Assistant Education Association (PAEA) where PAs and PA students visit middle and high schools to talk to historically marginalized minority students about the PA profession.
-The goal is to introduce the profession and enable students to ask questions while learning that the PA profession is indeed an option in healthcare.
-The Project Access Toolkit includes step-by-step guidance for conducting a Project Access visit.
+Project Access is a program where PAs and PA students visit middle and high schools to talk to students who are underrepresented in medicine about the PA profession.
+The goal is to introduce the profession to students and allow students to ask questions about the PA profession as an option in healthcare.
+The Project Access Toolkit includes guidance for conducting a Project Access Visit.

 FAQs About Project Access Visits